Kiza-coder/Cogip/README.md

 - add Access and User tables to DB

 Day 7:
-- Login page + add super-user to db
+- Login page + add super-user to db (Kiza)
+- Router organisation : url pages for buttons header(Kiza)
+- Header and footer creation (Julien)
 - Work on the CRUD (Update) Contact Page (Julien)
 - Detail for providers and clients page for company part (Laly)
 - Start Welcome Page (Laly)